AdobeDocs/commerce-admin.en/help/customers/customer-segment-create.md

 The following example shows how to create a customer segment that targets female customers in Los Angeles.

-## Step 1: Enable customer segments
+## Step 1: Enable Customer Segments

 1. On the _Admin_ sidebar, go to [!UICONTROL **Stores**]  > _Settings_ > [!UICONTROL **Configuration**].